mpenet/casyn/README.md

 [cc.qbits/casyn "0.1.6-SNAPSHOT"]
 ```

-Note: It runs on Clojure 1.4+
+Note: It runs on Clojure 1.4+ and is being tested with Cassandra 1.1.4
+(it should work fine with 1.x.x versions).

 ## Usage

-Start by creating a playground for this introduction:
+Start by creating a playground:

 ```clojure
 (use 'casyn.core)